Toccara Montgomery

-Toccara Montgomery (born December 30, 1982 in Cleveland, Ohio) is a retired amateur American freestyle wrestler, who competed in the women's heavyweight category.
-She won four U.S. national titles (2001–2004), scored two silver medals in the 68 and 72-kg division at the World Championships (2001 and 2003), and finished seventh at the 2004 Summer Olympics, considering one of the most dominant female wrestlers in United States sporting history.
+Toccara Montgomery (born December 30, 1982) is a retired amateur American freestyle wrestler, who competed in the women's heavyweight category.
+She won four U.S. national titles (2001–2004), scored two silver medals in the 68 and 72-kg division at the World Championships (2001 and 2003), and finished seventh at the 2004 Summer Olympics.
+She finished her wrestling career as one of the most dominant female wrestlers in United States history.

 A graduate of University of the Cumberlands, Montgomery has also served as a member of the wrestling squad for the Cumberlands Patriots, and eventually became a graduate assistant coach for three consecutive seasons.
 Since 2010, Montgomery has been currently working as a full-time head coach for the women's wrestling squad at Lindenwood University in Saint Charles, Missouri.

+In 2024, Montgomery was inducted into the National Wrestling Hall of Fame as a Distinguished Member.

 Career

 Early years

 Montgomery began her sporting career at the age of fifteen, when she checked out a practice for the newly formed wrestling squad at East Technical High School in Cleveland.
 Despite that the sport had been exclusively competed only by men, Montgomery joined and then trained full-time for the team under her head coach Kip Flanik.
 During her stellar high school career, she won the 2000 U.S. junior national title under the 68-kg division.

 After graduating from high school in 2001, Montgomery attended the University of the Cumberlands in Williamsburg, Kentucky, where she competed for the Cumberlands Patriots wrestling club.
 During her collegiate career, she helped build the team into one of the top women's wrestling programs in the nation.
 She compiled a perfect 29–0 dual record, and also claimed the 2004 Women's Collegiate National Championship title in the 158-pound division.
 In 2006, Montgomery graduated from Cumberlands with a bachelor's degree in education.